Should we grout tank waste at Hanford?

 Grouting tank waste significantly increases the volume of waste that needs to be disposed.
 The figures we have seen show up to four times the waste volume.
 This matters if the final resting place is not a certainty.

 Along the same lines as a consent-based siting process for the disposal facility, a consent process that involves broad-based, full, free, prior, and informed consent should be implemented with the stakeholders along transportation routes.
+The current WARM Project estimate is 12-33 weekly shipments of liquid and/or grouted tank waste for 11 years!

 And a big uncertainty is still what is in the final grouted waste form.
 We don’t know and this is very important to Hanford Challenge.
 We want long-lived radionuclides removed.
 For anyone wondering how to get a yes from Hanford Challenge, we would be ok if the tank waste was pre-treated to Class A standards prior to being grouted, but that is not the plan as we understand it.